khanactl/mcorpus/README.md

 - JWT (signed and encrypted) via secure, http-only cookies upon successful user login.
 - Per-request sync token verification for all inbound GraphQL requests to mitigate CSRF attacks.
 - GraphiQL - the 'schema discovery' UI intended for developers to introspect the schema and issue GraphQL requests from a web UI.
-- Slim, lean and performant Java 8 code in a fully asynchronous paradigm realized by best-of-breed stack:
+- Lean and performant Java 8 code in a fully asynchronous paradigm realized by best-of-breed stack:
   - [Postgres](https://www.postgresql.org/)
   - [JooQ](https://www.jooq.org/)
   - [graphql-java](https://github.com/graphql-java/graphql-java)